tenaciousdlg/ansible_local/README.md

 # ansible_local
-Uses an ansible-playbook to deploy a K8s cluster to minikube on OSX
+Uses an ansible-playbook to deploy a K8s cluster to minikube on OSX that you can remotley view via Cloudflare Tunnels

 ## Pre-requistes